Last Year’s Winner: “The Zen Diaries of Garry Shandling”

 - “Quincy” (Netflix)

-Spoilers: “Fyre Fraud,” “Game of Thrones: The Last Watch,” “I Am Richard Pryor,” “Robin Williams: Come Inside My Mind”
+Spoilers: “Betty White: First Lady of Television,” “Fyre Fraud,” “Jane Fonda in Five Acts,” “I Am Richard Pryor,” “Robin Williams: Come Inside My Mind”

 In a Perfect World: “Living in the Future’s Past,” “Love, Gilda”